tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 For more details, see `samples.php` bundled within this package.

+= How does DZAP system defend zero-day attak? =

+According to my research, most of vulnerabilities in WordPress plugin lack either the authentication and nonce or both.
+So DZAP system will make up both of them on the admin screen when you are logged in.

+This simple system will protect your dashboard from attack such as Arbitrary File Uploading, SQL injection (SQLi), Cross Site Request Forgeries (CSRF) and etc through `wp-admin/admin-{ajax|post}.php`.
+But it's incapable of preventing Privilege Escalation (PE) and Cross Site Scripting (XSS).

 == Other Notes ==

 After installing these IP2Location plugins, you should be once deactivated